Level 6 or Level 7 NVQ for Project Managers?

 For most construction roles, the NVQ route is fairly clear:

-- Site Managers complete a Level 6 Site Management NVQ
+- Site Managers complete a Level 6 NVQ Diploma in Construction Site Management

-- Buyers, planners, estimators and quantity surveyors typically complete the Level 6 Construction Contracting Operations Management NVQ
+- Buyers, planners, estimators and quantity surveyors typically complete the Level 6 NVQ Diploma in Construction Contracting Operations Management

 Project Managers are different.